du5t/spaceship/rationale.md

 sense of capacity) communications, we've been given a chance to revisit the conception of 'cyberspace' as a separate performative domain.

-actually, you know what? scratch the passive voice. here is what happened: a bunch of really thoughtful people did an unbelievable amount of work for free and gave it away honestly. that continuing work, in the form of protocol designs, code, tests, server time, commentary, conversation, and jokes, creates new spaces the way the internet did before existing social/economic empires and edifices colonised it.
+actually, you know what--scratch the passive voice. here is what happened: **a bunch of really thoughtful people did an unbelievable amount of work for free and gave it away honestly**. that continuing work, in the form of protocol designs, code, tests, server time, commentary, conversation, and jokes, creates new spaces the way the internet did before existing social/economic empires and edifices colonised it.